What you’ll learn about website redesign

-If you walk into a retail store, business office, or doctor’s office and everything around you looks like it’s from the nineties, you’re going to make some pretty quick assumptions about that company.
+If you walk into a retail store, business office, or doctor’s office and everything around you looks like it’s from the 90s, you’re going to make some pretty quick assumptions about that company.
 They are out of date.
 Old fashioned.
 Cheap.
 Behind the times.
-If your website looks out of date, your customers make negative assumptions about you.
+If your website looks out-of-date, your customers make negative assumptions about you.

 3. Your website isn’t generating the leads or revenue you expect.

 Some websites simply were not designed to produce these types of results, or they were well-designed but they simply aren’t getting enough traffic to have a fighting chance at lead generation.
 If your website isn’t producing leads you must first understand if you have a traffic problem or a conversion problem, because if your site isn’t getting any impressions in the first place, that’s the first problem.

 Google Analytics is the best tool to help you understand your website traffic and conversion metrics, and it’s free.
 All websites should have Google Analytics tracking code and you should be monitoring metrics regularly to identify problems as well as optimization opportunities.

 For traffic problems, you may need to fix issues that are hindering your website from ranking in search and/or implement tactics to drive more website traffic.